 Today’s middle performer might be tomorrow’s superstar.

 You never really know who your next top performer will be.
-Someone may seem destined for greatness but never realise their potential.
+Someone may seem destined for greatness but never realize their potential.
 Others work quietly for years and suddenly seem to break out from nowhere.
 This unpredictability means investing in the development of middle performers is a smart bet.
 It produces incremental performance improvements for most of your workforce while increasing your chances of identifying more of the truly great performers.

 Make the employee experience exceptional for everyone.

-Your organisation can’t afford to ignore its middle performers any longer.
+Your organization can’t afford to ignore its middle performers any longer.
 If you haven’t begun the process already, start rethinking how your employee experience is structured.
 Invest in the middle.
 You won’t regret it.